Skip to navigation Skip to main content

 Want to use a hosted image service instead?
 You can override the entire URL.
 Takes precedence over filenameFormat option.
 Useful with statsSync or statsByDimensionsSync.

-When you use this, returned data will not include filename or outputPath.
+The metadata object returned will not include filename or outputPath properties.

 {